-Single-sourcing is used successfully for large documentation projects thousands of pages or help topics.
-However, single-sourcing is not useful for most small documentation projects.
+Single-sourcing is used satisfactorily for large documentation projects that have thousands of pages or help topics.
+But, single-sourcing is not useful for most small documentation projects.

 What is single-sourcing?

 With single-sourcing, the parts of each document are written in one source file.
 The parts can be sentences, paragraphs, or sections.
 The writers of the source file specify which parts are necessary for each of the different documents.
 Examples:

 - A graphic is used in a document that will be printed, but the graphic does not appear in online help.

 - Documentation for a customized version of software contains a paragraph that does not appear in the documentation for the basic version.

 - Each document in a set of reference manuals contains sections with the same content.

 The following table shows some of the advantages that are claimed for single-sourcing.
 For small projects, we show why each claim is frequently not true.

 |1.||Removes unnecessary or repetitive information.
 Write information one time, not many times.||True in the case of a set of documentation for related products, many of which have the same features.
 For a single product, there is probably not much repetition.|

 |2.||Increases consistency for a set of documentation.||True if there is more than one technical writer, or because of removing repeated information.|